beyond-123/gittest2/README.md

 # gittest2
-to learning how to use github
+to learn how to use github